stripe/stripe-dotnet/readme.md

 	var account = new StripeAccountCreateOptions();
 	account.Email = "jayme@yoyoyo.com"  // this is required for a Standard account as the owner gets emails from Stripe.
-	                                    // it's only used for reference on Custom accounts account.Type = "custom";            // this can be "custom" or "standard".
+	                                    // it's only used for reference on Custom accounts account.Type = StripeAccountType.Custom;            // this can be "custom" or "standard".
 Express accounts are not created via the API.

 	// a few optional settings
 	account.Country = "US"                                 // defaults to your country